miiyuh/finalyearproject-library-management-system-092023/README.md

 ## How to run the project

-1. Download and unzip the file on your local system, copy the "library" folder.
+1. Download and unzip the file on your local system, copy the "library_v0" folder.
-2. Place the "library" folder inside the root directory.
+2. Place the "library_v0" folder inside the root directory.
 If you are using XAMPP, put it in C:\xampp\htdocs.

 ### Database Configuration

 - Open phpMyAdmin or type 'localhost/phpmyadmin' in the URL of your browser if you are using XAMPP.
-- Create a database named "library"
+- Create a database named "library_v0"
-- Import the database using "library.sql" (available inside the folder).
+- Import the database using "library_v0.sql" (available inside the folder).

 ### For User

-- Open your browser and enter "http://localhost/library" or "http://localhost/library/library" depending on which one works for you.
+- Open your browser and enter "http://localhost/library_v0" or "http://localhost/library_v0/library" depending on which one works for you.

    **Login Details for User:**
    - Username: test@gmail.com